 - a.
 Preconstruction Surveys.
-CPUC-approved biologists will perform preconstruction surveys in potential coastal cactus wren habitat and record the location and quality.
+CPUC-approved biologists will perform preconstruction surveys in potential coastal cactus wren habitat within 200 feet of each discrete work area and record the location and quality.
 Preconstruction surveys will take place within two weeks prior to the start of ground disturbance or when work has lapsed for longer than two weeks. - b.
 Conservation.
-Should suitable coastal cactus wren habitat patches be identified in or within 200 feet of proposed work areas, they will be avoided to the greatest extent possible during construction.
+Should suitable coastal cactus wren habitat patches be identified in or within 200 feet of proposed work areas, they will be avoided to the greatest extent possible during

+- construction.
 Habitat includes, but is not limited to, mature cholla or prickly-pear cactus typically less than 1 meter in height, interspersed with California sagebrush, California buckwheat, and blue elderberry.
 Habitat patches may be as small as approximately 1 acre.
-Habitat patches located in close proximity to construction activities should be protected by physical barriers, such as rope or signage.
+Habitat patches located in close proximity to construction activities should be protected by physical barriers, such as rope or signage. - c.
 If habitat patches cannot be avoided, the applicant shall consult with the CDFW to determine appropriate mitigation, restoration, and/or compensation measures. - c.
+Habitat Restoration Plan for Coastal Cactus Wren Habitat.
+Prior to construction of the proposed project, and with the coordination and review of USFWS and CDFW, SDG&E will prepare a habitat restoration plan for coastal cactus wren habitat.
+Details of the restoration plan will be finalized pending consultation between the applicant, SDG&E, USFWS, and CDFW.
+The restoration plan will be prepared by a qualified botanist familiar with this vegetation association.
+The plan will include the following elements: planting/reseeding species mentioned above in correct ratios so as to be suitable for coastal cactus wren; monitoring plan and schedule, including duration and performance criteria; and any specific measures that will be required to ensure success of the restoration effort.
+Suitable habitat will be replaced at a 1:1 ratio, and if SDG&E chooses to implement the restoration effort outside the project area, it must be no more than 3 miles away from the project area. - d.
 Take Avoidance.
 Take of coastal cactus wrens is prohibited except in emergency situations.
-Should biologists identify nesting coastal cactus wrens at any time during construction, biologists will erect a buffer around the nest that sufficiently protects the nesting pair from disturbance caused by construction activities, as determined by the project-specific Nesting Bird Management Plan.
-The nest should be monitored regularly according to methods outlined in the Nesting Bird Management Plan and the buffer must remain in place until the nest fledges or fails.
+Should biologists identify nesting coastal cactus wrens at any time during construction, biologists will erectimplement a buffer around the nest that sufficiently protects the nesting pair from disturbance caused by construction activities, as determined by the project-specific Nesting Bird Management Plan.
+The nest should be monitored regularly according to methods outlined in the Nesting Bird Management Plan and the buffer must remain in place until construction is complete or the nest is no longer activefledges or fails.
 Should take be unavoidable in the event of an emergency, the applicant shall consult with CDFW to determine appropriate mitigation, restoration, and/or compensation measures.